On the Geometry and Optimization of Polynomial Convolutional Networks: INTRODUCTION

 In order to prove Informal Theorem \ref{thm:inf1}, we first remove the scaling symmetries by working in the projective space, and then to rely on tools from projective geometry.
 In particular, we leverage on birational geometry which, roughly speaking, concerns with properties that are preserved almost everywhere.
 Moreover, we factorize the projectified parametrization into a linear projection and the \emph{Segre--Veronese} embedding.
 The latter is a classical map in algebraic geometry whose properties are well-understood -- see Figure \ref{fig:segre} for an illustration.

 As anticipated before, understanding the geometry of the neuromanifold enables us to study the learning dynamics of polynomial CNNs.
 In particular, considering the square-error regression loss, we prove the following. \begin{infthm}[Section \ref{sec:optim}] For large generic datasets, the square-error loss can be rephrased as a distance minimization over the neuromanifold from an external polynomial function.
-There is an explicit formula for the number of (complex) critical points of the loss. \end{infthm} The formula above is obtained via the theory of the Euclidean distance degree, which has a known expression for the Segre--Veronese variety.
-Surprisingly, for almost all datasets, the number of critical points over the neuromanifold is finite and does not depend on the dataset nor on its size (assuming it is large enough).
-However, the theory requires taking complex solutions into account.
-Therefore, our formula provides an exact count for complex critical points, as well as an upper bound for the real ones.
-Since local minima are critical points, our formula bounds their number as well.
+There is an explicit upper bound for the number of (complex) critical points of the loss. \end{infthm} The formula above is obtained via the theory of the Euclidean distance degree, which has a known expression for the Segre--Veronese variety.
+Our formula upper-bounds the number of both real and complex critical points.
+Since local minima are critical points, we obtain an upper bound for their number as well.
 Finally, we argue that counting critical points over the neuromanifold is (almost) equivalent to counting them, up to scaling, over the parameter space, which is where optimization is performed in practice.
 Specifically, since the parametrization is regular (Theorem \ref{thm:inf1}), the dynamics are equivalent when considered in parameter space or over the neuromanifold.
 Lastly, singular points of the neuromanifold require special care; to this end, we show that they are not critical for the distance function (except for the 0-function), which is possible via our description of singularities.